TechFury03/TechFury03/README.md

 - 👋 Hi, I’m @TechFury03
 - 👀 I’m interested in anything as long as it is somehow related to computers
-- 🌱 I’m currently studying Computer Science at the University of Applied Sciences in Rotterdam
+- 🌱 I’m currently studying Computer Science at Leiden University

 <!---
 TechFury03/TechFury03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.